coro121/documentation-samples/hardware-installation-configuration.md

 1. Start all nodes and wait about 5 minutes to complete loading.

-2. SSH into a node, enter the `gluster` command-line tool, and open each volume.
+2. SSH into a node, enter the `gluster` CLI, and open each volume.

 > **Tip**: The volume list will show which volumes are available.